projectbarbel/barbelhisto-core/README.md

 This library enables you to store your data in a format that enables you to answer these questions.

+# Supported backends

+In general barbelhisto is implemented idepentently of the targeted data store.
+Build in data stores supported are:

+- mongodb
+- redis
+- cassandra

+You can easily implement your own dao object to integrate any data store you want to use.

 # Getting started